TestCentricity/testcentricity_apps/README.md

 The TestCentricity™ For Apps gem supports automated testing of MacOS desktop apps and native iOS and Android apps running on the following mobile test targets:
 * locally hosted MacOS desktop apps (using Appium 2.x, the Mac2 driver, and XCode on macOS)
-* locally hosted iOS device simulators or physical iOS devices (using Appium, the XCUItest driver, and XCode on macOS)
+* locally hosted iOS device simulators or physical iOS devices (using Appium 2.x, the XCUItest driver, and XCode on macOS)
-* locally hosted Android devices or Android Studio virtual device emulators (using Appium, the UIAutomator2 driver, and Android Studio)
+* locally hosted Android devices or Android Studio virtual device emulators (using Appium 2.x, the UIAutomator2 driver, and Android Studio)
 * cloud hosted iOS or Android physical devices and simulators from the following service:
     * [Browserstack](https://www.browserstack.com/list-of-browsers-and-platforms/app_automate)
     * [Sauce Labs](https://saucelabs.com/platform/mobile-testing)